GoogleCloudPlatform/ai-on-gke/ray-on-gke/README.md

 ## Getting Started

+It is highly recommended to use the [infrastructure](/infrastructure/) terraform module to create your GKE cluster.

-### Create a RayCluster on an existing cluster
+### Create a RayCluster on a GKE cluster

 Edit `templates/workloads.tfvars` with your environment specific variables and configurations.
-The following variables are required:
+The following variables require configuration:
 * project_id
 * cluster_name
 * cluster_location

+If you need a new cluster, you can specify `create_cluster: true`.

 Run the following commands to install KubeRay and deploy a Ray cluster onto your existing cluster.
 ```